AkhilMokkapati/15_puzzle-RoadTrip-Knapsack/README.md

 ### Part 3: Choosing a team

+#### We have used 0/1 knapsack branch and bound technique to choose a team of robots that has the greatest possible skill

 - Unformed search – Need to find a team of robots that has the greatest possible skill (i.e., the sum of the skill levels is as high as possible), with in given budget (B).
 - What is the set of valid states, the successor function, the cost function, the goal state definition, and the initial state?
     - State space: All the combinations of robots with team sizes between 0 to (# of robots in input data).